-Of the HIV infections in January 2008, 55% were estimated to be attributed to MSM transmission, 40% to heterosexual contacts and 4% to IDU.
-Estimation of the HIV prevalence in risk groups in the Netherlands in 2008 yielded the following preliminary results: MSM 5.1%, IDU 7.1%, migrants from sub Saharan Africa 3.1%, migrants from the Caribbean 0.4%, female sex workers 1.8%, and for the remaining population 0.02%.
+Of the estimated number of PLWHA, , 55% were estimated to be attributed to MSM transmission, 40% to heterosexual contacts and 4% to IDU.
+Estimation of the HIV prevalence in risk groups in the Netherlands yielded the following preliminary results: MSM 5.1%, IDU 7.1%, migrants from sub Saharan Africa 3.1%, migrants from the Caribbean 0.4%, female sex workers 1.8%, and for the remaining population 0.02%.